rizinorg/cutter/docs/source/index.rst

 Cutter
 ======

 Cutter is a Qt and C++ GUI for radare2.
-Its goal is making an advanced, customizable and FOSS reverse-engineering platform while keeping the user experience at mind.
-Cutter is created by reverse engineers for reverse engineers.
+Its goal is to provide an advanced, customizable and FOSS reverse-engineering platform while keeping the user experience in mind.
+Cutter was created by reverse engineers for reverse engineers.

 .. image:: images/screenshot.png